To begin with, we will take a look at the most common styles of fiberglass cloth.

 It has a greenish hue to it which can give even a brand new board a nice classic look.
 Two layers on the deck can be too heavy however, so many board builders will combine this with a 6oz E or Warp cloth on top of a single layer of either 7.5 or 10oz Volan.

-This helps again with color work and for a cleaner finish, while still being able to see the classic weave of this heavy cloth.
+This helps again with colour work and for a cleaner finish, while still being able to see the classic weave of this heavy cloth.

 SUM IT UP